hazelcast/hazelcast/hazelcast-documentation/src/HazelcastStabilizer/Provisioner.md

 provisioner --scale 2
 ```

-To scale back 1 member:
+To scale back to 1 member cluster:

 ```
 provisioner --scale 1
 ```

-To terminate all members in the cluster
+To terminate all members in the cluster:

 ```
 provisioner --terminate